XinYang-Pan/Misc/README.md

    - rename field - getter setter
    - rename Class - var names

+# Centre Maven
+1. Staging Repo
+1. Close it
+1. Release it
+1. Don't do SNAPSHOT

 # Others
 1. .gitignore - refer to this gitingnore